Português

 As illustrated below, the s-SNOM technique combines IR microscopy and Atomic Force Microscopy (AFM), where a metallic tip converts free-space radiation into evanescent fields at its apex, with confinement dimensions comparable to the tip radius (typically few nanometers).
 The technique allows accessing information on IR absorption, IR reflectivity and morphology properties of multidisciplinary materials, simultaneously.

 The IMBUIA-nano station combines s-SNOM and IR synchrotron in the experiment called Synchrotron Infrared Nanospectroscopy (SINS), which explores the high spatial resolution of s-SNOM (~25 nm) with the ultrawide energy coverage of the synchrotron source (mid- to far-IR).
-Moreover, the station is equipped with additional lasers sources allowing narrowband IR imaging (QCL source) and rapid broadband hyperspectral imaging (DFG-based laser source).
+Moreover, the station is equipped with additional lasers sources allowing narrowband tunable IR imaging (QCL sources).
 The near-field nanoscope allows illumination/detection from both sides, therefore, it is possible to combine broadband and narrowband spectral-imaging modalities, as presented below.

 Synchrotron s-SNOM combined with lasers sources.
 The broadband nanospectroscopy setup (synchrotron and broadband laser) enables IR spectroscopy at the nanoscale while the narrowband nanoimaging side (single line laser sources) allows for fast IR absorption/scattering imaging with nanoscale pixel size.
 The station is equipped with a commercial near-field nanoscope.
 Asymmetric Michelson interferometry (BB stage) and Pseudo-heterodyne detection (PH stage) provide for broadband interferograms and single-line complex optical response of the materials, respectively.

 Broadband sources, such as synchrotrons and lasers, enable full spectral analysis in “single-shot like” experiments based on Fourier Transform (FT) interferometry and data processing.
 Throughput, multiplex and enhanced signal-to-noise ratio (SNR) are established advantages of FTIR, which can be explored at the nanoscale when applied to s-SNOM.
-The IMBUIA-nano will be served with 2 broadband sources: i) the synchrotron IR from the Sirius accelerator (coming soon) which covers the whole mid-IR range continuously and ii) a broadband laser based on Difference-Frequency Generation (DFG), which cover the IR fingerprint by tunning a 800 cm-1 wideband at 4 different central frequencies.
+The IMBUIA-nano operates with synchrotron IR from the Sirius accelerator which covers the whole mid-IR range continuously.
 In the broadband nanospectroscopy mode, the station enables the analysis of specific locations (point-spectrum), IR response across interfaces (spectral-linescan) and area scans (hyperspectral mapping), as organized below.

 Broadband spectral coverage and analytical spectral-nanoimaging modalities available at the IMBUIA-nano station.